hellomuthu23/react-context-example/README.md

     };
     ```

-1. **Add Actions**: Now let's add required Actions types for the poker games, actions like adding player to the game, resetting game and playing the game.
+1. **Add Actions**: Now let's add required Actions types for the poker games, actions like adding a player to the game, resetting the game, and playing the game.
-   - Create `actions.ts` with below actions
+   - Create `actions.ts` with the below actions

     ```ts
     export enum ActionType {